hamsternipples/nosedocs/noseblog.md

 [2]: or, it could prehaps not be an alternate version of myself at all, but actually me --- meaning, I'm really the guy I considered the alternate version of myself: the destroyer

+### 2019-11-24 20:36 - I'm going my way

+been a bit of a bumpy last few days since I got back from california.
+I reconised that there was a whole lot of manipulation going on and stuff, so I decided that before I get sucked into stuff I'm not ready yet to be doing (eg. project with chris), I think I want to continue on with my previous goal which is to just find my alignment first (and then).

+I can see the other projects working out in the future, too.
+I'm just saying that I still need more time.
+I need to actually think deeply about the different concepts (for biz-viz) I want to get out.
+I got a few written, but I feel like I want to write a little bit about each one as well, and some of the others I think will come naturally too.

+everything will continue on, and I'll just get to the first version as fast as I can.

 # the end

 ### 7 years of tribulation (continued)